QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 **Application: Subsetting Dataframe**

-Real world datasets can be [enoumous](https://developers.google.com/machine-learning/data-prep/construct/collect/data-size-quality).
+Real-world datasets can be [enoumous](https://developers.google.com/machine-learning/data-prep/construct/collect/data-size-quality).

-It is sometimes desirable to work with a subset of data for computational efficiency and reduce redundancy to save space.
+It is sometimes desirable to work with a subset of data to enhance computational efficiency and reduce redundancy to save space.

-Let's imagine that we're only interested in population (`POP`) and total GDP (`tcgdp`).
+Let's imagine that we're only interested in the population (`POP`) and total GDP (`tcgdp`).

 One way to strip the data frame `df` down to only these variables is to overwrite the dataframe using the selection method described above